 It is important to remember that medication does not work alone and as with all treatments, an individual has to take ultimate responsibility for the downsides, as well as the benefits.

-Facts about medication it is useful to consider:
+Facts about medication that are useful to consider

 If an individual is going through a serious mental health crisis or an ongoing condition then they will not be prescribed ADHD medication in conjunction with antipsychotics.
 This is underlined in the NICE Guidelines.